kuvivek/drivingTheoryInGermany/README.md

 507. In what situation might your high-beam assist be unable to dim your vehicle’s high beam in good time when encountering oncoming traffic?
 ✅ When driving over a summit
 ✅ When driving around a bend in the road
-❌When dazzled by an oncoming vehicle
+❌ When dazzled by an oncoming vehicle
 **Comment**:  "Note the word unable" The high beam assistant automatically adjusts the high beam to the conditions.
 But it is not intelligent: when
 crossing a crest or on a bend, oncoming vehicles are not always detected in time.
 Glare from oncoming vehicles, on the other hand, should not
 interfere with detection.

 508. You had a tyre failure and must mount the emergency wheel.
 What is prohibited when you continue to drive?
 ✅ Driving faster than 80 km/h
-❌Taking passengers
+❌ Taking passengers
 ✅ Driving longer than necessary with the emergency wheel
 **Comment**:  An emergency wheel is lighter and smaller than a normal wheel.
 If you have fitted an emergency wheel after a breakdown, the driving
 behavior changes.
 Therefore, you must not drive faster than 80 km/h with it.
 Replace the spare wheel with a full-size wheel as soon as possible.

 509. What load-securing equipment is to be used in the car?
 ✅ Safety nets
-❌Chocks
+❌ Chocks
 ✅ Lashing straps
 **Comment**:  As the driver, I am responsible for the load and familiarize myself with the devices and brackets for attaching lashing straps or
 safety nets before transporting the load.
 (Wheel chocks are used to secure the vehicle, not the load).